gajus/liqe/README.md

 ### Keyword matching

-Search for word "foo" in any field.
+Search for word "foo" in any field (case insensitive).

 ```
 foo